iml-assess/DFOdata/README.md

 # DFOdata

 Package to extract data from oracle databases.

-*under construction*
+This is a replacament of the SAS-based software.

-*Should work for all species in databases.
-Only tested for mackerel so far*
+*Should work for all species in databases (but tested for mackerel and cod only)*

 # Key functionality